xavi-/sublime-selectuntil/README.md

 The easiest way to get SelectUntil is with [Sublime Package Control](http://wbond.net/sublime_packages/package_control/installation).
 Search for "SelectUntil".

-Alternatively you can clone this git repository in to your [Packages Directory](http://sublimetext.info/docs/en/basic_concepts.html):
+Alternatively you can clone this git repository into your [Packages Directory](http://sublimetext.info/docs/en/basic_concepts.html):

 	git://github.com/xavi-/sublime-selectuntil.git